to measure and see how acuity deteriorates as the stimulus is moved

 The goal is good clear data with as few measures as necessary

-Number of Levels to Test: You pick in your groups
+Number of Levels of Critical Feature Size: You pick in your groups

 too few and you will not have a good measure of the threshold

 Too many and you bore and tire your participants which can lead to sloppy

 Minimum Value of Critical Feature Size: Lowest value in staircases

 Set to 1.